Trees are the responsibility of the person or organisation who owns the land on which the main stem (trunk) is situated.

 N.B.
-In circumstances where the presence and stature of trees in our ownership is having an extreme, detrimental effect on the physical and/or mental health of a resident, such situations will be assessed individually on receipt of written evidence from an appropriately qualified medical professional declaring the trees themselves are a significant contributor to the cause of the individual's suffering.
+In circumstances where the presence and stature of trees in our ownership is having an extreme, detrimental effect on the physical and/or mental health of a resident, such situations will be assessed individually.
+We will need written evidence from an appropriately qualified medical professional.
+This should declare that the trees themselves are a significant contributor to the cause of the individual's suffering.

 If the land does not show on our interactive mapping as being Council-owned ('Assets') land, we are unable to assist you with tree ownership or maintenance enquiries.
 We do not hold land ownership details.

 You will need to carry out a search via the Land Registry and contact the landowner direct.

 Trees on private land are causing a nuisance.
 Who do I report this to?

 This is a civil matter and the Council cannot assist.
 You will need to contact the landowner.
 We are unable to provide land ownership information.
 You can find land ownership details via the Land Registry (please see the link in the previous section).

 For independent legal advice, most home insurance providers have a legal helpline detailed on your policy documentation.
 Alternatively, you can contact Citizens' Advice or your solicitor.
 The Council do not get involved in civil disputes relating to trees on private land.

 Can I carry out works to someone else's trees (including council-owned trees)?